secretstartups/handbook/sales/field-communications/index.html.md

 Examples: Process changes, CRO/CEO/e-group announcements, sales/company performance, enablement resources, competitive intelligence, customer stories, channel & alliance partner updates

 ### Qualifying Questions
-* Does this update directly impact at least one major segment (ENT, COMM, CS) of the field organization?
+* Does this update directly impact at least one major segment (ENT, COMM, CS, Partners) of the field organization?
 * Does this update help the field do their jobs more effectively?
 * Does this update need to be communicated in the next week?